-Despite its name, the Royal Academy is not a collection of the Queen’s canvases, Charles’ charcoals and Willie’s watercolours (although who wouldn’t want to see what Harry can do with a pottery wheel?), but it is an impressive institution with the royal seal of approval.
+Despite its name, the Royal Academy is not a collection of Charles’ charcoals and Willie’s watercolours (although who wouldn’t want to see what Harry can do with a pottery wheel?), but it is an impressive institution with the royal seal of approval.

 The Royal Academy moved into its home in a grand 17th Century mansion just over 150 years ago, and it’s since become far more than a Piccadilly pit-stop.
 Close enough to combine – but just far enough away from – Covent Garden’s theatrics and Leicester Square’s lucrative tourist traps, Burlington House is a quiet, cool retreat with a reverential atmosphere that inspires reflection and respect for the artwork adorning its walls, courtesy of temporary exhibitions spotlighting artists from Francis Bacon to Kyōsai.
 Founded by artists, for artists, the RA has spent over 250 years not just preserving a cultural cornerstone but pushing it forward, too, into the hands of the next generation – making it the perfect place for creativity to flourish.

 The archive might include curiosities such as a 19th Century plaster cast taken from the skinned body of a man (yes, really) and a locket full of Napoleon Bonaparte’s hair.
-But it’s the annual Summer Exhibition – from 21 June to 21 August in 2022 – that Londoners return to each year for an exhibition that celebrates both big names and emerging talent with one of the most popular events in the city’s cultural calendar.
+But it’s the annual Summer Exhibition that Londoners return to each year for an exhibition that celebrates both big names and emerging talent with one of the most popular events in the city’s cultural calendar.

-What the RA lacks in life-drawing with the Queen, it makes up for with a space designed to include, involve and inspire artists across all ages.
+What the RA lacks in life-drawing with the King, it makes up for with a space designed to include, involve and inspire artists across all ages.

-And if they want to immortalise the monarch in her birthday suit?
+And if they want to immortalise the monarch in his birthday suit?
 Well, that’s up to them.

 NOTE: The Royal Academy is open Tuesday – Sunday.
 You can find out more, see what’s on and book tickets HERE.